Design Philosophy

 2. No Wallet Required to Play

-Why: Requiring a wallet before a player can even start a match kills onboarding.
-Web2 usability must be preserved.
+This is a non-negotiable constraint.
+Requiring a wallet before a player can start their first match kills onboarding.
+Web2 usability must be preserved for the gameplay layer.

 3. No Passive Yield by Default